Frank-K/Shop-API/README.md

 4. Add [nodemon](https://nodemon.io/) as a dev dependency.

    Nodemon scans the web server for changes and automatically restarts the web server.
 This allows for quick development and testing.

+5. Add [PM2](http://pm2.keymetrics.io/) to the project

+   Added PM2 to the project to better deploy the project to a production environment.